What are virtual teams?

 Goal setting and expectations

 Goal setting is crucial regardless of the work environment.
 In the virtual environment, it becomes even more fundamental.
 Goals set clear guidance for the employees on what their roles and responsibilities are and how they lead to success.
-Formal check-ins tend to happen less often in virtual environments and therefore virtual employees should follow the clear instructions provided by their leaders and aim at achieving their goals.
+In some organisations, goals help structure remote work and provide clarity around priorities.
 On their side, leaders should set clear expectations of the work that needs to be delivered, including the timelines and the expected quality of the work.

 Strong drive